Samulus/toycaster/notes/kanban.md

 # 📥 Todo
-* Modify wall.frag so that it only draws parts of walls
-* Prevent assert from happening when 360 rotations occur

 # 🔬 Testing

 # ⚡  Optimizations

 # ✏️  Refactor
-* Unify common image related code between playerIcon, wallRender
-* Remove trailing whitespace from misc files
-* Split distanceTexture.nim into raycast.nim + distanceTexture.nim

 # 🐞 Bugs
-* Map and playerIcon do not render correctly on Windows
-* Make the separation between map coordinates and player cartesian coordinates more clear

 # 🖼️  Graphics
 * Scale Player icon so that it fits within a single map cell